The homotopy theory of cyclotomic spectra: Review of the homotopy theory of orthogonal T -spectra

 is a homotopy pullback for all orthogonal $\G$-representations $V$, $W$ and all $C \in \aF$.

-\begin{thm}[$\aF$-Local Model Structure {\cite[IV.6.5]{MM}}] The category of orthogonal $\G$-spectra is a (cofibrantly-generated) closed model category in which the weak equivalences, cofibrations, and fibrations are the $\aF$-equivalences, $\aF$-cofibrations, and $\aF$-fibrations, respectively.
+\begin{thm}[$\aF$-local model structure {\cite[IV.6.5]{MM}}] The category of orthogonal $\G$-spectra is a cofibrantly-generated closed model category in which the weak equivalences, cofibrations, and fibrations are the $\aF$-equivalences, $\aF$-cofibrations, and $\aF$-fibrations, respectively.
 The model structure is compatible with the enrichment of orthogonal $\G$-spectra over orthogonal spectra, meaning that the analogue of Quillen's axiom SM7 is satisfied. \end{thm}

 For our corepresentability results, we use model structures based on the finite complete or $p$-complete homotopy categories.
-Letting $M^{1}_{p}$ be the mod-$p$ Moore space in dimension $1$, we define a $p$-equivalence to be a map that becomes a weak equivalence after smashing with $M^{1}_{p}$.
+Letting $M^{1}_{p}$ denote the mod-$p$ Moore space in dimension $1$, we define a $p$-equivalence to be a map that becomes a weak equivalence after smashing with $M^{1}_{p}$.
 Likewise, we define a $p$-$\aF$-equivalence to be a map that becomes an $\aF$-equivalence after smashing with $M^{1}_{p}$.
+(Note that since $M^{1}_{p}$ is a CW complex, smash product with it preserves $\aF$-equivalences for any family $\aF$.)
 We also have the more general notions of finite equivalence and finite $\aF$-equivalence, which are the maps that are $p$-equivalences and $p$-$\aF$-equivalences (resp.) for all $p$.
-The argument for \cite[IV.6.3]{MM} proves the following theorem.
+The argument for \cite[IV.6.3]{MM}, applied directly starting with the $\aF$-local model structure rather than the standard stable model structure, proves the following theorem.

-\begin{thm}[$\aF$-Local Finite Complete Model Structure] The category of orthogonal $\G$-spectra is a (cofibrantly-generated) closed model category in which the weak equivalences are the finite (resp., $p$-) $\aF$-equivalences, and the cofibrations are the $\aF$-cofibrations.
+\begin{thm}[$\aF$-local finite complete model structure] The category of orthogonal $\G$-spectra is a cofibrantly-generated closed model category in which the weak equivalences are the finite $\aF$-equivalences (resp., finite $p$-$\aF$-equivalences), and the cofibrations are the $\aF$-cofibrations.
 The model structure is compatible with the enrichment of orthogonal $\G$-spectra over orthogonal spectra, meaning that the analogue of Quillen's axiom SM7 is satisfied with respect to the fibrations in the finite complete (resp., $p$-complete) model category of orthogonal spectra. \end{thm}

+\begin{rem} The model structures reviewed in this section all admit explicit descriptions of the generating cofibrations and acyclic cofibrations; for details, see the cited references where they are constructed. \end{rem}